Helicopter crash near Taupō: One person seriously injured

 Advertisement

-The other pilots scrambled to uplift the occupants of the crashed aircraft and took them to the hangar to be checked over by ambulance, she said.
+The other pilots scrambled to uplift the occupants of the crashed aircraft and took them to the hangar to be checked over by ambulance staff, a police spokeswoman said.

 A St John spokeswoman said one person had been seriously injured, while another was moderate injured.